philip-h/utgclassroom/source/class2/index.md

 date: 2019-09-13 16:23:44
 ---

+## August 5, 2020

+In today's class we continued working on our new game.
+Wow, that was an easy post ;)

+See you guys tomorrow!

 ## August 4, 2020

 Hey guys, in today's class, I had a meeting with you guys individually to see how your game sprite search was coming along!